- Borrow & Request

 Q. Will this course help we write data management plans?

-A. Yes.
+A. Yes, although this course is not exclusively about how to write a data management plan.
 To learn more about Data Management Plans also check this DMP guide.

 Q. What are the topics covered in this course?